MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 > - **Cluster and workload architecture:** Use autoscalers to scale in when workloads are less active.

 ### Recommendations

-Explore the following table of recommendations to optimize your AKS configuration for cost.

 | Recommendation | Benefit |
 |----------------------------------|-----------|